Three Connected Perspectives

 Intuitively, this notion of connectedness says that the non-empty open subsets of XX cannot separate XX.

-Over at Pseudonium’s Blog, connectedness as an induction Principle is motivated by and generalizes real induction.
+Over at Pseudonium’s Blog, connectedness as an induction principle is motivated by and generalizes real induction.
 Roughly, the induction principle characterizes a connected space by its clopen subsets, of which there can only be two — the whole space and the empty space.

 Theorem (Induction Principle for Connectedness)